Viral load and infectivity

 Keep in mind that if the information offered is not correct enough, this love may become suspicious!

-PEP - Condom Overflow - Rape - Casual Sexual Relationship Unprotected - Doubt Regarding Partner Serology - Other Ambiguous Circumstances Are Medical Emergencies!
-Your Term: 72 Hours!
+PEP - Condom Burst - Rape - Unprotected Casual Sex - Partner Serology Doubt - Other Ambiguous Circumstances Are Medical Emergencies!
+Your Deadline: 72 Hours!

 If someone has been exposed to HIV during sex, they can do a short course course with anti-HIV drugs to try to prevent infection.